NVE/fram/docs/installation_and_demo.md

 We recommend that you set up our simple demo to get started with FRAM.
 Go to the [demo page on GitHub]({{ framlinks.demo }}){:target="_blank"} and follow the installation steps.

-Demo installation will install all necessary dependenies for FRAM and all FRAM packages.
+Demo installation will install all the necessary dependenies for FRAM and all FRAM packages.
 It will also install an open-source power market model JulES and a demo dataset so that you can run a simple modelling case and see how FRAM works.

 ## Separate installation of FRAM packages and demo dataset